Punshuk-Reddy-7/Fee-Finanace-management-system/README.md

 # Fee-Finanace-management-system
 Description: A simple C program for managing student fee records using only arrays and strings (no structures or files).
 The system lets you add, view, and delete student fee records.
-Designed for beginners in C programming based on Apna College’s curriculum.

 Features: Add a student record with ID, roll number, name, class/section, fee amount, and paid status.
 Display all student fee records in a tabular format.